 Where was the bill?

-My point is where was the establishment's bill that they said they were going to repeal Obamacare and replace what here's the answer.
+My point is, where was the establishment's bill that they said they were going to repeal Obamacare and replacement?

 Where was the replacement?

-There were it ended up that there were a hundred Republicans that went out on the campaign trail, lied to all of their constituents, said they were going to repeal and replace Obamacare, had no intention of doing it when it mattered.
+It ended up that there were 100 Republicans that went out on the campaign trail, lied to all of their constituents, said they were going to repeal and replace Obamacare, had no intention of doing it when it mattered.

-And so and the first bill that came out was the establishment bill that didn't do that, and the conservatives, and by the way, I think they're the only people we can trust were the people in the freedom caucus, then facing the reality that a hundred of their fellow Republicans had no intention of keeping their word,
+And the conservatives, and by the way, I think they're the only people we can trust were the people in the Freedom Caucus, then facing the reality that 100 of their fellow Republicans had no intention of keeping their word.

-then they literally spent hour after hour after hour threading the needle to make sure that it was a better deal with lower premiums and a good start to the begin the process of undoing the mess, which we now know as Obamacare.
+Then they literally spent hour after hour after hour threading the needle to make sure that it was a better deal with lower premiums and a good start to begin the process of undoing the mess, which we now know as Obamacare.

-It was it literally Mark Meadows that pushed this over the top himself, personally.
+It was literally Mark Meadows that pushed this over the top himself personally.

 We have to choose.